Remove frames

 These are things I've started, but am not currently seriously working on.
 I do hope to get back to them all eventually.
 I'm not listing short stories because there are simply too many of them; only longer works.
-I'm also not listing more than one volume per new series; I'm not going to write a sequel to, say, The Dragon's Price before I write The Dragon's Price.
+Except for the Bound Lands, I'm also generally not listing more than one volume per new series; I'm not going to write a sequel to, say, The Dragon's Price before I finish The Dragon's Price.

-And there are several I'm not listing because I don't think I'm likely to ever get to them, or because they're still very vague.
+There are some projects I've started that I'm not listing because I don't think I'm likely to ever get back to them, or because they're still very vague.

 If any of them looks especially interesting, and you'd really like to see it get a higher priority, it couldn't hurt to let me know.